seth-way/self-care-center/README.md

 # [🧘‍♂️ Self-Care Center 🧘‍♀️](https://seth-way.github.io/self-care-center/)

+☝️ Click the link for a working deployment of this repo.

 ## Abstract

 How can I care for myself?
 One way is with affirmations and mantras!